The Science of Demolishing a Building

 Demolition is probably one of the most interesting parts of construction work.
 As we build more structures, there comes a point where we need to demolish old ones, either for safety reasons or to make room for newer buildings.

 Demolition is the process of dismantling a building by pre-planned or controlled methods.
 However, there’s more to demolition than swinging a wrecking ball — it involves highly trained experts working with debris, weather conditions, materials, mass, and physics.
+Methods vary accounting to the type of building that is being demolished.

 As the construction industry continues to see growth, demolition work is expected to grow at a rate of 3.3% through 2022.
 Read on to learn about the science behind demolishing a building and why it’s an important part of our communities.
 Jump to our infographic below to see a summary of the entire demolition process.